 CBT is also a combination of psychotherapy and behavioral therapy.
 The treatment uses both aspects, and many therapists often customize their approach to the client’s needs.

 A cognitive behavioral therapy program in Georgia is useful for treating many conditions that affect the emotional well-being of individuals.
 These include assisting clients with:

 - Difficulty in coping with grief, loss, and chronic pain

-Advantages of a Cognitive-Behavioral Therapy Program
+Advantages of a Cognitive Behavioral Therapy Program

 Therapy Approaches at Atlanta Center for Mental Health

-Become a Part of Our Cognitive-Behavioral Program Today
+Become a Part of the Cognitive Behavioral Program at Atlanta Center for Mental Health Today

 Change is never easy.
 But do not let the fear of change prevent you or your loved one from living a healthier and happier life.
-Contact Atlanta Center for Mental Health at 833.625.0458 so our cognitive-behavioral therapy program can help you or your loved one live the life they truly deserve.
+Contact Atlanta Center for Mental Health at 833.625.0458 so our cognitive behavioral therapy program can help you or your loved one live the life they truly deserve.